 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in England

-In England the power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In England the power plug sockets are of type G. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in England?

-In England the power plugs and sockets are of type G. Check out the following pictures.
-When living in the United States of America you will need a power plug adapter for sockets type G.
+In England the power plug sockets are of type G. Check out the following pictures.
+When living in the United States of America you need a power plug adapter for sockets type G.

 Buy a power plug (travel) adapter